rlindsay71/pands-project/README.md

 Finally I wrote my analysis and observations to a text file called datafile.txt using using the open() function to create the file and the write() to write my data analysis to it.

+Findings:

+Iris Setosa  has on average significantly shorter sepals than the other two species but they are on average a bit wider.
+Iris Setosa seems to have far smaller petals, both width and lengthwise, than the other classes.
+Iris Versicolor has longer but thinner sepals than Iris Setosa but overall they are smaller than Iris Virginica, so this species seems to lie in the middle of the three.
+Its petal size, both length and width are again larger than Iris Setosa but smaller than Iris Virginica, which in terms of both its petals and sepals dimensions is on average the largest of the three species.

+With Iris Setosa, there is a strong corelation between the sepal width and length at about 0.704 but a weaker correction between the petal width and length at 0.306 With Iris Verisicolr there is a strong correlation between petal and sepal length 0.754 and also between petal width and length 0.786.
+With Iris Virginica there is a definite strong correlation between sepal and petal length 0.864